Table of Contents Hide

-Diesel Particulate Filters (DPFs) have a lifespan and some will last longer than others, here’s what you need to know about DPFs before buying a second-hand diesel 4X4.
+Diesel Particulate Filters (DPF) have a lifespan and some will last longer than others, here’s what you need to know about DPFs before buying a second-hand diesel 4X4.

-The diesel particulate filter (DPF) has made a lot of headlines of late, most involving tales of smokescreens, class actions and other woe.
+The diesel particulate filter (DPF) has made a lot of headlines of late, most involving tales of smokescreens, class actions and other woes.
 With tightening emissions regulations making them mandatory for modern diesel vehicles – and DPF-equipped vehicles now common in the used-car market – are they something the used-car buyer should be wary of when looking at a DPF equipped second-hand vehicle?

 The short answer is yes.
 DPFs are highly maintenance-intensive and, if they aren’t treated properly or problems are ignored, they can suffer catastrophic damage.
 They also have a shelf life that might not always be as long as that of the vehicle.
 With the price of a factory DPF replacement running into the many, many thousands of dollars and even aftermarket replacements a four-figure commitment, the cost can be uneconomical or even exceed the value of the vehicle itself.

 All of which means they should be added to the list of things to focus on when looking over a potential used purchase.
 So how do you minimise the odds of buying a vehicle with a dud DPF?
-We asked DPF Sales Australia Director Charles Anderson – a man who lives, eats and breathes DPFs – for his top tips on buying a DPF equipped second-hand vehicle.
+We asked DPF Sales Australia Director Charles Anderson – a man who lives, eats and breathes DPFs (not literally) – for his top tips on buying a DPF equipped second-hand vehicle.